Video game award: Game Critics Awards

+Gamers' Choice Awards

+The Gamers' Choice Awards was a onetime fan-voted ceremony which was produced by the executive producer of the Teen Choice Awards on December 3, 2018 from the Fonda Theater in Los Angeles, then broadcast on CBS on December 9 before or after the day's NFL on CBS game (depending on time zone) within the CBS Sports Spectacular as a time-buy event, meaning CBS had no editorial control over the event.
+Two nomination specials in the weeks leading up to the main ceremony also aired.
+Fortnite won the top "Fan Favorite Game" award.

 G-Phoria

 G-Phoria was an annual awards show run on G4 from 2003 to 2009.
 While initially a panel-select set of awards, the show transitioned to become part of Adam Sessler's X-Play show in 2006, transitioning to a fan-voted event, before it was ultimately folded into X-Play's year-end awards.